"impressively detailed, lucid and well-organized" ... "synthesizes vital wisdom"

 At the time of its publication in June 2015, Resilient Agriculture was the first, and is still the only published work that interprets the real world experiences of American producers through the application of leading edge climate risk management and resilience science.
 Resilient Agriculture was included in Food Tank’s 15 Favorite Food Books of 2015 and it was nominated for the Southern Writers Award and the Renewable Natural Resources Foundation’s Excellence in Journalism Award.
-Yale Climate Connections included Resilient Agriculture in 12 books included on their “Climate Changing the Menu” bookshelf in 2016.
+Resilient Agriculture was one of twelve books included on Yale Climate Connections, “Climate Changing the Menu” bookshelf in 2016.

-Soon after the publication of Resilient Agriculture, Dayna Reggero, award-winning producer and visual story-teller and creator of the Climate Listening Project, proposed producing a short video series featuring Resilient Agriculture producers to be titled Cultivating Resilience.
+Soon after the release of Resilient Agriculture, Dayna Reggero, award-winning visual story-teller and creator of the Climate Listening Project, proposed producing a video series featuring Resilient Agriculture producers entitled Cultivating Resilience.
 In the summer of 2015, they completed a set of videos featuring Southeast Region producers Ken Dawson, Tom Trantham, and Will Harris.
 They started on the Great Plains region set in fall of 2015 with a video featuring Bob Quinn.
-They are currently raising funds to complete the Great Plains series in 2017.

-In collaboration with political associate Peyton Siler, Cultivating Resilience produced its first video, released in Fall 2016, designed to encourage everyone to vote for representatives who are willing to reach across the political divides to act together on climate change.
+In collaboration with political associate Peyton Siler, Cultivating Resilience, LLC produced its first social media video, released in Fall 2016, designed to encourage everyone to vote for representatives who are willing to reach across the political divides to act together on climate change.